Russia national rugby union team: History

 The Rugby Union of the Soviet Union was founded in 1936, although the national side did not play its first official international until 1974.

 The Soviet Union took time to establish itself, but by the mid-1980s was regularly beating the likes of Italy and Romania.
 The team was invited to the inaugural 1987 Rugby World Cup, but declined on political grounds, not least the continued IRB membership of apartheid South Africa.
-Following the breakup of the USSR, Russian players played for the interim Commonwealth of Independent States team, which played four matches during 1991 and 1992.
+Following the breakup of the Soviet Union, Russian players played for the interim Commonwealth of Independent States team, which played four matches during 1991 and 1992.

 The first game played by the new Russian national team took place on June 6, 1992, when Russia beat the Barbarians 27–23.
 Russia's first game against a full IRB member was versus Belgium four months later in the 1992/4 FIRA-AER European Trophy.
 That edition of the tournament saw Russia secure its first, and to-date only, win over Georgia.
 Russia continued to participate until realignment of FIRA-AER competitions in 2000.

 The Russian national side has since played its regular competitive rugby in FIRA-AER's European Nations Cup, the second level mirror tournament to the Six Nations.
 Russia replaced Morocco in the top tier in 2001 and have stayed there ever since.
 The Russian side has yet to win the title.
 The team has played in the now-defunct Superpowers Cup, winning the tournament once, the Nations Cup, the Churchill Cup, and most recently the IRB's International Rugby Series.
 The RUR attempted to gain greater participation in the autumn test window, and was being integrated into World Rugby's global test match schedule.

 After the 2022 Russian invasion of Ukraine, World Rugby and Rugby Europe suspended Russia from international and European continental rugby union competition.
 In addition, the Rugby Union of Russia was suspended from World Rugby and Rugby Europe.